The certificate in Gender and Sexuality Studies represents an area of concentration that supplements the undergraduate departmental major.

 - Certificate students’ independent work must incorporate issues related to Gender and Sexuality Studies.
 Students can fulfill this requirement in several ways.
 For those concentrating in humanities or social science disciplines, the senior thesis and at least one junior paper must incorporate issues related to GSS.
 For students concentrating in disciplines in which it is difficult to incorporate GSS-related questions into junior papers and theses (including fields such as science or engineering), students can fulfill this requirement by submitting two revised GSS-related course papers for review by the Director.

 Courses offered by GSS are open to all Princeton students.
 All students seeking this certificate must be currently enrolled at Princeton University as part of a degree-granting department.
-Students seeking the certificate in Gender and Sexuality Studies should email Maria Papadakis at firstname.lastname@example.org.
-Note, we don't ask students to fill out a formal application, just to make it easier.
-After you e-mail Maria, consider yourself a certificate student!
-She will notify you of the same in her e-mail reply.
+Students seeking the certificate in Gender and Sexuality Studies should email Lauren Romano at [email protected].
+Note: students are not required to fill out a formal application for the certificate program; the email to Ms. Romano suffices.

 The certificate program is only available for the Class of 2024 and select members of the Class of 2025.